Marijuana Withdrawal: What Are the Symptoms and Timeline?

 Symptoms start to fade gradually, but some may persist, such as:

-After Days 15
+Timeline – After Day 15

-However, some may continue for several months until they fully dissipate.
+However, some symptoms may continue for several months until they fully dissipate.
 That is especially the case for severe addicts.
 They can expect:

 - Coughing.
 After two weeks, people may begin coughing up phlegm.
 This is a result of the body attempting to clear the lungs after extended abuse.

-Luckily, quitting marijuana is not as difficult as withdrawing from other drugs.
+Fortunately, quitting marijuana is not as difficult as withdrawing from other drugs.
 Medical supervision is usually unnecessary because the symptoms, while unpleasant, are not dangerous.
 In many cases, people manage to quit on their own when properly motivated.

-What You Can Do At Home
+What One Can Do At Home

 - Stay hydrated by drinking 2-3 liters of water per day.
 Avoid sodas and drinks with sugar or other artificial sweeteners.